 The default SQL Server command line has 3 basic components: the name and location of the master database primary data file, the name and location of the master database transaction log file, and the name and location of the error log.
 These are represented by the -d (data file) -l (log file) and -e (error file) parameters in the command line.
 There are other command line options like -E for large page extents and -T for trace flags, as well as options for starting in single user mode and specifying named instances etc etc but they’re all well outside the scope of this post (I’m not mentioning them to show off what I know about the command line, but just to highlight the most likely additional parameters you may come across on any of your servers that you want to make this modification on).

-I know most dbas are terrified of playing around with the SQL Server command line, but all we’re interested in is modifying the -e parameter, which by default will be something like ‘-eC:Program FilesMicrosoft SQL ServerMSSQL10_50.MSSQLSERVERMSSQLLogERRORLOG;’.
 All we’re interested in is modifying the bit between -e and the semi-colon.
 Simply adding .LOG or .TXT (see Fig. 1) will make your life so much easier when you have to peruse the log file contents of either the current log or rolled-over logs as you can bypass SSMS and just use your preferred text editor.

-Inevitably, a restart will be required for the change to take effect, so don’t do this on production systems until you’ve tested on development and staging systems first.
+After changing the error log name represented by the -e parameter a restart will be required for the change to take effect, so don’t do this on production systems until you’ve tested on development and staging systems first.

 That added benefit?
 Not only can you alter the filename of the error log, but you can also alter the path, which means you can keep the SQL Server error logs, SQL Server Agent error logs and default trace files in a separate location, as it is this folder that you specify for the error log that dictates where these other files get written to.

-Disclaimer: Do this entirely at your own risk.
+Disclaimer: do this entirely at your own risk.
 I’ve carried these instructions out on production systems on places I have worked out and am comfortable with making these changes.
 Test them on development/staging servers first if you’re doing this for the first time or are unsure about making changes.

 There’s also a Connect enhancement request to give the error log an extension by default as well as to add the instance name to the name of the log, so feel free to vote for it on the Microsoft Connect site.